-- Be free from bias toward or against any player. - Avoid ruling on games where family members or close friends are involved, where possible. - Exemplify and encourage good sporting behavior.
+- Be free from bias toward or against any player. - Avoid judging a match where there may be a potential conflict of interest (e.g., matches involving family, close friends, teammates, or business partners), where possible. - Exemplify and encourage good sporting behavior.